 Because your boyfriend may lie in order to manipulate you, it can be hard to know what is true.
 If the things your boyfriend says to you do not seem to be grounded in reality, question them and trust your own instincts.
 One way a person with narcissistic traits tries to control others is to make them doubt their own mental stability.
 If you know your boyfriend is distorting the truth, it can help to identify that behavior and tell him in a respectful but firm manner that you will not be swayed.

 Because a partner with NPD may not tend to your needs, it can help to engage in activities that are geared towards caring for your mental, physical or emotional health.
 Self-care can be a crucial part of maintaining a healthy relationship with someone who displays narcissistic tendencies.
 Tending to your own needs can help you foster mental wellness and provide you with space to recharge.
 Your self-care routine may include getting enough sleep, eating well, and meeting with an individual therapist regularly to process ongoing relationship challenges and find support.

 9. Consider Taking A Break Or Ending The Relationship

 While you may care deeply for your boyfriend, if he is displaying narcissistic tendencies, sometimes the best solution is to distance yourself from the relationship.
 You may want to try out a short-term separation so you can evaluate your own emotional and mental well-being and give yourself a chance to decide whether to pursue the relationship further.
 On the other hand, if you know that the relationship is not healthy, parting ways could be the best course of action.

 Navigating Narcissism With BetterHelp

-Additionally, connecting with a counselor or other mental health professional can give you a safe outlet to discuss your concerns and create a plan of action to gain control in your life.
-If you think you would like to talk to someone, but you are unsure of talking in-person, there are a number of resources available.
+Connecting with a counselor or other mental health professional can give you a safe outlet to discuss your concerns and create a plan of action for the future of the relationship.
+If you think you would like to talk to someone, but you are unsure about talking in person, there are a number of resources available.